JokeCam/JokeCam/README.md

-## Здравствуй!
+## Hello

-### Био
+### Bio
-- Я начинающий фронтенд разработчик и только начал изучать этот огромный мир кода.
-- Жду с нетерпением работать в команде с другими разработчиками и прокачивать свои навыки.
-- Я геймер с опытом и люблю ездить на велосипеде(фикс)
-- И еще, я был бы рад если бы вы заглянули в мои проекты и оставили свой фидбек😃
+- I'm just starting to learn this vast world of code.
+- Currently working as a Web developer.
+- I love to upgrade current and develope new skills.
+- In my spare time i like playing video games and cycling.
+- And would be glad if you check my reps and left a feedback😃

-### Мой стек
+### Stack
 - Javascript
 - React
 - HTML and CSS

-### Контакты
+### Contacts
-- Email: infleshlightwetrust@gmail.com
+- Email: ssmayka@gmail.com
 - Telegram: @mrstas2000
 - VK: /whysosirious